Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Selection criteria of the dwarf galaxy members

 The second set of criteria restricts to stars if they align with an isochrone in the colour magnitude diagram (CMD), and if they move, in proper motion and line of sight velocity, similarly as the system (selection 2).
-More specifically, we select stars: \begin{itemize} \item within 0.2 mag in colour (BP $-$ RP) and $2\sigma$ from the distance modulus error in G mag. \item proper motion within 1.5 mas yr$^{-1}$ of the systemic motion \citep[values from][]{Battaglia22, McVenn2020a}. \item line-of-sight velocities around the mean systemic velocity \citep[values from][]{Battaglia22, McVenn2020a} and within 5 times of its velocity dispersion. \end{itemize}
+More specifically, we select stars: \begin{itemize} \item within 0.2 mag in colour (BP $-$ RP), which is well beyond the uncertainties on the Gaia colour, and $2\sigma$ from the distance modulus error in G mag.
+A very metal-poor ($\FeH=-2.0$) PARSEC isochrone \citep{Bressan12} with stellar age of 10 Gyr is used in this work; \item proper motion within 1.5 mas yr$^{-1}$ of the systemic motion \citep[values from][]{Battaglia22}, i.e. $\rm{|ppm - ppm_{system}| - \sigma_{ppm} \le 1.5\ mas\ yr^{-1} }$; and \item line-of-sight velocities around the mean systemic velocity \citep[values from][]{Battaglia22, McVenn2020b} and within 5 times of its velocity dispersion, i.e. $\rm{|RV - RV_{system}| <= 5\times \sigma_{RV, sys} + \sigma_{RV} }$. \end{itemize}

-Finally, stars that passed the above two sets of selection criteria are cross-matched with the candidate member catalogues from \citet[][hereafter B22]{Battaglia22} and \citet[][hereafter P22]{Pace22}, imposing a probability to be a member $>50$ percent from their Bayesian algorithms (selection 3).
-The algorithms from \citetalias{Battaglia22} or \citetalias{Pace22} assign a probability to be a member of a given system based on the position on the sky, CMD, and proper motion.
+Finally (selection 3), stars that passed the above two sets of selection criteria are cross-matched with the candidate member catalogues from \citet[][hereafter B22]{Battaglia22} and \citet[][hereafter P22]{Pace22}, imposing a probability to be a member $>50$ percent from their Bayesian algorithms.
+The algorithms from \citetalias{Battaglia22} or \citetalias{Pace22} assign a probability to be a member of a given system based on the position on the sky, CMD, and proper motion\footnote{In addition to those quantities and only for some systems, \citetalias{Battaglia22} also uses spectroscopic information.
+However, differences in membership estimation are minor and not relevant for the scope of this work.
+For \citetalias{Pace22}, the \textsc{Mem\_fixed} probability is chosen.}.
+Stars from our selection have a mean uncertainty on the DESI radial velocities of $\sim3.3$~km~s$^{-1}$, while the mean uncertainty on the metallicity is $\sim0.4$ dex.